MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-networkconnections.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines whether users can rename their private remote access connections.

 Private connections are those that are available only to one user.
 To create a private connection, on the Connection Availability page in the New Connection Wizard, click the "Only for myself" option.